xavios/learn-flexbox/readme.md

 `flex-start`, `flex-end`, `baseline`. `baseline` makes sure that the items are pushed together on the same base line on the corss axis.

+`align-content` only takes effect once the `flex-wrap` is set to `wrap` or `wrap-reverse`.
+This property takes effect on the extra space on the cross axis.

 ### Properites that can be set on the flex item

 `order` is a property on the flex item.
 You can use it to move a DOM element with CSS, without moving it in the actual DOM.
 Default is `order: 0`.
 Also works with negative numbers as well.

+With `align-self` for an individual item you can overwrite the `align-items` property.